cixzhang/brownie/README.md

 Like the helpful household spirits of folklore, Brownie components work quietly in the background — small, unobtrusive, and reliable.

+**NOTE:** Brownie is highly experimental and I'm still playing around with the APIs.
+It is possible to pull a specific version and just have it copied and stored if something stable is necessary.
+Before using this library, please carefully read the Browser Support section.

 ---

 ## Why Brownie?